-4.2.7 Other Function Output Relays Settings
+4.2.10 Other Function Output Relays Settings

-Listed below are other types of functions that can be outputted through K25 and K30 Function outputs via the infrared IR programmer unit.

-Contact Magnetek field service for more details.
+Listed below are other types of functions that can be outputted through the K25 and K26 Function output relays via the IR programmer unit.
+Please contact Magnetek field service for more details.

-$\mathbf{LV} \rightarrow$ Function relay closes when receiver voltage is low.
+LV → Function relay closes when receiver voltage is low.

-$\mbox{ID} ightarrow \mbox{Function relay works simultaneously with all motion commands.}$
+$\mbox{\bf ID} \to \mbox{\bf Function}$ relay works simultaneously with all motion commands.

-$NORMAL \rightarrow START$ function + AUX with normal momentary output.
+NORMAL \rightarrow START function + AUX with normal momentary output.